justinjiajia/cloud_security/labs/lab_2.md

    <img width="1636" height="614" alt="image" src="https://github.com/user-attachments/assets/54622489-d72c-4f43-9665-bf144c5f66bd" />

-An EC2 Instance Connect terminal session opens and displays a `$` prompt.

 A new browser tab will open with a terminal session, presenting a command prompt (`$`).
 You are now securely connected to your EC2 instance.